 In November 2017, the Company entered into a commercial agreement with a retailer, and in connection with the commercial agreement, the Company entered into a warrant agreement to issue warrants for the purchase of up to 9,289,410 shares of non-voting common stock with an exercise price of \$18.52.
 The warrants vest subject to the achievement of three time or performance-based milestones.
 The first milestone is a time-based milestone in which 5,573,650 shares vest after 36 months have elapsed subsequent to the execution date of the commercial agreement.
 The second and third milestones are performance-based milestones in which 1,857,880 shares each vest based on achievement of certain performance metrics by the Company.
 These warrants are exercisable, solely with respect to the shares that have vested in connection with a particular milestone, in whole or in part, and in all cases only prior to the expiration of the warrant.
 These warrants shall expire and shall no longer be exercisable as of the earlier of a Deemed Liquidation Event (as defined in Note 11 - Redeemable Convertible Preferred Stock) or the fifth-year anniversary of the date of the commercial agreement.
 During the year ended December 31, 2020, the first and second milestones were achieved, and an aggregate of 7,431,530 shares vested.
-No shares vested during the year ended December 31, 2021.
+No shares vested during the year ended December 31, 2021 or the six months ended June 30, 2021 or 2022 (unaudited).

-During the years ended December 31, 2019, 2020, and 2021 the warrants were neither exercised, canceled, nor expired.
-As of December 31, 2020 and 2021, 9,289,410 warrants were outstanding and 7,431,530 were vested and exercisable.
-The weighted-average remaining contractual term as of December 31, 2021 of the warrants outstanding and vested was 0.88 years.
-The aggregate intrinsic values as of December 31, 2021 of the warrants outstanding and \$651 million, respectively.
+During the years ended December 31, 2019, 2020, and 2021 and the six months ended June 30, 2021 or 2022 (unaudited), the warrants were neither exercised, canceled, nor expired.
+As of December 31, 2020 and 2021 and June 30, 2022 (unaudited), 9,289,410 warrants were outstanding and 7,431,530 were vested and exercisable.
+The remaining outstanding warrants as of December 31, 2021 and June 30, 2022 (unaudited) were not expected to vest.
+The weighted-average remaining contractual term as of December 31, 2021 and June 30, 2022 (unaudited) of the warrants outstanding and vested was 0.88 years and 0.38 years, respectively.
+The aggregate intrinsic values as of December 31, 2021 of the warrants outstanding and vested were \$651 million, respectively.
+The aggregate intrinsic values as of June 30, 2022 (unaudited) of the warrants outstanding and vested was \$195 million.